peterjuskiewicz/game-unity/README.md

 ## Evaluation

 In the first attempt to build the project I was trying to implement the game using multiple assets from the Assets store that would include sounds, animation, etc. After spending several hours working with this Assets without implementing funcionalities in C# I have decided to build a prototype with basic game objects that can be easily replaced with actual assets and I focused on building behaviours.
 I was working with official unity documentation, and unity tutorials available on https://unity3d.com/learn and http://docs.unity3d.com.
 I have used pluralsight C# courses to expand my understanding and use of the language.

-In PlayerBehaviour there are 3 public variables: speed, countText, winMessage.
-In Awake() variables movement, playerRigidbody, buttonImage and startingPosition are initialised and the callback for the button.onClick is added.
+In PlayerBehaviour on Awake() the references to movement, playerRigidbody, buttonImage and startingPosition are initialized and the callback for the button.onClick is added.
 Collision detection is implemented in OnTriggerEnter(Collider other) and depending on the trigger different functions are performed.

 There are 4 collision cases:
 1. Player touches the enemy and the message Game over is displayed